kaushalag29/Web-Template/README.md

 # Web-Template
-Basic Layout Of a Webpage with use of HTML,CSS,BOOTSTRAP,JQUERY.
+Basic Layout Of a Webpage with use of HTML,CSS,BOOTSTRAP,JQUERY,JAVASCRIPT.
 # Requirement
 Internet